Genomic Testing

 A positive result does not mean someone will develop cancer.
 It means there is an increased inherited risk, allowing doctors and patients to take a more proactive approach through earlier screenings, prevention strategies, and personalized medical planning.
 A negative result can also provide valuable clarity and reassurance, helping individuals better understand their risk profile and recommended monitoring options.

-The articles in this section explore the most important questions surrounding hereditary cancer genetic testing, including which cancers are inherited, which gene mutations matter most, who should consider testing, how testing works, what results actually mean, and what steps may follow after an elevated-risk finding.
+The articles in this section explore the most important questions surrounding hereditary cancer risk genetic testing, including which inherited gene mutations are linked to higher risks for certain cancers, which genes matter most, who should consider testing, how testing works, what results actually mean, and what steps may follow after an elevated-risk finding.

 Understanding inherited cancer risk is actionable information.
 The earlier it is identified, the more opportunities there may be to make informed decisions about long-term health.

-Explore the articles below to learn more about hereditary cancer testing and where to start.
+Explore the articles below to learn more about hereditary cancer risk testing and where to start.

 Let’s Get You Started